 this forum is not the place to seek free legal representation...Read more »

 I havent been able to get a clear answer on this.
 If DFS is not regulated and taxed in NC then i shouldn't have to pay state taxes on my yearly winnings right?
 Only Federal taxes.
 If so what is it taxed under and at what %

 Transferring a UGMA account to the now of-age beneficiary.
 We have the option of transferring to a joint Tenants in Common account with 80% ownership to the primary beneficiary and 20% to joint account holder (former custodian).
 Would there be any tax penalties or tax ramifications for the 20%...
 Read more »

 The person who set up the UGMA (grantor) and put money into the account--for the benefit of a minor--can withdraw any or all of the money at any time.
 If the account drew interest over the time it existed, the interest will be (or perhaps already has been) reported to the IRS as interest received...Read more »

 You can file a civil suit against liberty for their mistake, possibly fraud, or malpractice.
 It will depend on the facts and circumstances.
 I would suggest reading the service agreement they gave you because it most likely contains limitations on venue and mediation/arbitration clauses among other...Read more »

 My grandma wants 120k for her property (free and clear), which I just moved into.
 I'm also an investor that plans to update the home, possibly cash out refi, and rent it out after purchase.
 I'm wondering what options I have as far as purchasing.
-120k is top of the market price "as-is" so I can only...
+120k is top of the market price...
 Read more »

 There is no difference between seller financing within a family and seller financing involving strangers.
 In either event, to protect yourself and your grandmother from possible trouble later, you and your grandmother should hire a lawyer to draw up all of the necessary papers to consummate the...Read more »